akinsam23/alx-system_engineering-devops/0x00-shell_basics/README.md

 Created 9-firstdirdeletion file which contains the code for deleting a directory

 Created the 10-back file which contains the code for going back to the previous directory

+Created the 101-clean_emacs which contains the code for deleting all files in the current working diretory that ends with the character '~'.